 “The younger and healthier you are, the cheaper it will be,” Riley Poppy, a certified financial planner and owner of Ignite Financial Planning in Seattle, told The Balance via email.
 “If you secure term insurance when you’re younger, the premium can be level, which means it won’t change.
 This can be a major cost-saver over time.”

-"Aside from the amount and duration of coverage you choose, your age, gender, current health, medical history, family history, and tobacco status may all impact the price you pay for term life insurance," Michael C. Staeb, an insurance advisor and wholesaler with over 19 years of experience, told The Balance via email.
+“Aside from the amount and duration of coverage you choose, your age, gender, current health, medical history, family history, and tobacco status may all impact the price you pay for term life insurance,” Michael C. Staeb, an insurance advisor and wholesaler with more than 19 years of experience, told The Balance via email.

 Staeb explained that cigarette smokers may pay as much as triple what a nonsmoker would.
 However, those who have been tobacco-free for 12 months may be able to qualify for nonsmoker rates with some insurers.

-The key to term life insurance is that the policy is in effect only for a limited number of years.
-That's called the "term" of the policy, and you have a choice of how long it will be.
+The key to term life insurance is that the policy is in effect for a limited number of years.
+That’s called the “term” of the policy, and you have a choice of how long it will be.

 “Term life insurance provides options to choose from that vary in length of coverage,” Jim Kirk, owner of Rocky Mountain Financial Solutions, told The Balance via email.
 “The term length can range from one year to 35 years.”